Unrolling Graph-based Douglas-Rachford Algorithm for Image Interpolation with Informed Initialization: Conclusion

 where $\x = [\x_M; \x_N] \in \mathbb{R}^{M+N}$ is the length-$(M+N)$ target signal that retains the original $M$ pixels, \ie, $\x_M = \y$.
-Note that \eqref{eq:interpolator} includes \textit{pseudo-linear} operator $\bTheta(\y)$, where interpolation weights are first computed as (possibly non-linear) functions of input $\y$, then interpolated pixels are computed via matrix-vector multiplication.
+Note that \eqref{eq:interpolator} includes broadly \textit{pseudo-linear} operator $\bTheta(\y)$ also, where interpolation weights are first computed as (possibly non-linear) functions of input $\y$, then interpolated pixels are computed via matrix-vector multiplication. \textit{Bilateral filter} (BF) \cite{tomasi98} is one example of a pseudo-linear operator $\bTheta(\y)$, where the range filter component in BF is computed based on input pixel intensity differences.

 Consider next a graph filter that is a solution to a MAP problem with GSV \eqref{eq:GSV} as signal prior.
 Denote by $\H = [\I_M \; \0_{M,N}] \in \mathbb{R}^{M \times (M+N)}$ a \textit{sampling matrix} that selects the first $M$ original samples from vector $\x$, where $\0_{M,N}$ is a $M \times N$ zero matrix.
 Denote by $\A \in \mathbb{R}^{(M+N) \times (M+N)}$ an \textit{asymmetric} adjacency matrix specifying directional edges in a directed graph $\cG^d$.
 Specifically, $\A$ describes edges only from $N$ new pixels back to the $M$ original pixels, \ie,